latticelabs/Mitty-deprecated-/docs/tutorial.rst

 put into a master list of variations.
 Each stock variation model has a parameter, ``p``, that sets the per base probability of observing the variation being generated.
 For example, setting ``p=0.001`` for the SNP plugin and ``p=0.0001`` for the delete plugin will give us SNP and delete densities that are similar to that observed in typical human samples.
-The plugins internally scale the probability according to the site frequency spectrum such that samples drawn from the master list contain variations obeying the site frequency spectrum and, overall, the desired ``p`` value.
+Internally, the plugins scale the probability according to the site frequency spectrum such that samples drawn from the master list contain variations obeying the site frequency spectrum and, overall, the desired ``p`` value.
 For greater detail please see [theory and algorithms] XXX

+The genomes program performs several tasks.
+Typing ``genomes`` on the command line will produce a list of subcommands.

 .. command-output::  genomes

-We need the ``genomes generate`` tool, and we need a refresher on how to write a simulation parameter file

-.. command-output:: genomes explain parameters
+For the task at hand we need the ``genomes generate`` tool.

 What are the variant models available to us?

-.. command-output:: genomes list variantmodels
+.. command-output:: genomes list variant-model

 What kind of parameters do they need?

-.. command-output::  genomes explain variantmodel snp
+.. command-output::  genomes explain variant-model snp

+What kind of site frequency spectrum models are available?

+.. command-output::  genomes list spectrum-model

+The double exp model sounds interesting

+.. command-output:: genomes explain spectrum-model double_exp

 What are the population models available to us?

-.. command-output:: genomes list populationmodels
+.. command-output:: genomes list population-model

 An example parameter snippet?

-.. command-output:: genomes explain populationmodel double_exp
+.. command-output:: genomes explain population-model standard

 Let us create a parameter file for the simulations, calling it ``variations.json``: